Richard Owain Roberts: Personal life and controversies

-Roberts, a fitness enthusiast, is known for the catchphrase "will say more later, after my run," which is also the name of his Substack.
+Roberts, a fitness enthusiast, is known for the catchphrase "will say more later, after my run," which is also the name of his newsletter.

 In an interview with the Serbian cultural and political magazine NIN (magazine) Roberts stated his preference for partaking in MMA over sedentary activities.

 After the release of his first book, Roberts was "involved in a couple of spats that played out in the public forum".
 Roberts' evasive and truculent approach to answering questions saw him compared to Joffrey Baratheon from the Game of Thrones television series.

 Roberts, who is a vegan, currently lives in Cardiff with his wife, daughters, and cat, Abi The God.
 He has worked as a teacher at Cardiff prison as well as delivering leaflets for "less than minimum wage".
 Outside of writing, Roberts likes to "read sports management biographies on my wife's Kindle, look at Jaden and Willow's Twitter, walk aimlessly around Mount Chiliad trying to befriend the wildlife".